 What Is An Oxygen Absorber?

 An oxygen absorber is a sealed sachel or packet filled with Ferrous iron oxide.
-Absorbers are sealed inside containers that provide an oxygen barrier, such as Mylar bags, to remove oxygen.
+Absorbers are sealed inside containers that provide an oxygen barrier to remove oxygen, such as Mylar bags.

 The oxygen-free environment also kills bugs, eggs, and pupae within 2 weeks, so freezing dry foods before repackaging isn’t necessary.